 3. Adjust the Duration by One Frame

-Continue the mentality of making very slight adjustments to your timeline by adding just one frame to your clip.
+With this solution, you are making very slight adjustments to your timeline by adding just one frame to your clip.

 - Select the clip that shows the media pending error.

 We’re crossing our fingers that one of these tricks has fixed the issue.
 If this error was painful enough that you never want to endure it again.
-Hang tight.
-We have some tips to help you keep this annoying error at bay.
+Hang tight, we have some tips to help you keep this annoying error at bay.

-Part 2: How to Avoid the Media Pending Error Altogether
+Part 2: How to Avoid the Media Pending Error

 These quick solutions are all good and fine, but to truly progress you need to identify what exactly is the cause of the media pending error.
 Once you’ve identified the cause, you can take steps to avoid it happening again in the future.